Are you a millennial?

 Teach Yourself to Budget and Save Money in Your 20s

 Planning is almost impossible for the young people.
-It is even harder for that to happen when all their brains keep thinking about is blowing all their paychecks on booze and partying uncontrollably.
+It is even harder for that to happen when all you keep thinking about is blowing your paychecks on booze and partying uncontrollably.

 Learning to manage your finances while young is a priceless lesson everyone ought to master.
 Proper financial management is, in fact, the surest way to avoid getting into debts.